galaxyproject/admin-training/sessions/13-external-auth/ex2-upstream-auth.md

 # Upstream Authentication - Exercise

-#### Authors: Nate Coraor.
-2017
+#### Authors: Nate Coraor (2017), Nicola Soranzo (2018)

 ## Learning Outcomes

-1. By the end of this session you should be familiar with configuring Galaxy to use an upstream (proxy) authentication provider
+By the end of this session you should:
+1. be familiar with configuring Galaxy to use an upstream (proxy) authentication provider
-2. Be able to log in to your Galaxy server with a file-configured user
+2. be able to log in to your Galaxy server with a file-configured user.

 ## Introduction